ccz-2/No-Distractions-Full-Screen/config.md

  <b><span style="color:mediumaquamarine">If you are updating from an old version,</span></b> many values may be obsolete.
 Please note your current config and click "Restore Defaults" to remove non-functional values.

- <b>Changing the appearance of the No Distractions Answer Bar can be done through the ND Full Screen menu option.</b>
+ <b><span style="color:mediumaquamarine">Changing the appearance of the No Distractions Answer Bar</span></b> can be done through the NDFS toolbar menu option (not here).
+However clicking "Restore Defaults" on this screen <u>will</u> reset your No Distractions Answer Bar appearance settings.

- <b>All changes are effective immediately.</b> Note that changing settings through menu buttons will override respective values.
+ <b><span style="color:mediumaquamarine">All changes are effective immediately.</span></b> Note that changing settings through menu buttons will override respective values.

 -  <span style="color:dodgerblue">**`MS_Windows_fullscreen_compatibility_mode`**</span>:
   Only applies to Microsoft Windows.
 Enabled by default; resolves numerous graphical issues when in Fullscreen mode (e.g. persistent task bar, flickering with overlays, hidden right click-menus).